Oakland Golden Grizzlies: Basketball, men's

 The Golden Grizzlies lost in an overtime “boxing match” against DJ Burns Jr and the 11 seed NC State in the Second Round, with Townsend leading all players with 30 points and 13 rebounds.
 Golhke added 22 off the bench.
 With a 4–1 record, 2024 marks the best postseason in OU history as of yet.

 Nearly two dozen OU players have gone on to play professional basketball.
 After being among the top ten scorers in all of NCAA Division I basketball in 2003 and 2004, Mike Helms was drafted into the Continental Basketball Association and played briefly for the Michigan Mayhem, in addition to playing in the National Basketball League of Australia, where he finished second in the league in scoring in 2006.
 His OU teammate, Kelly Williams, who is Filipino American, was the No. 1 overall draft pick in the 2006 Philippine Basketball Association draft and was named the league's Rookie of the Year in 2007.
 Rawle Marshall, who led OU to its first NCAA tournament berth in 2005, became the first player from the university to make a National Basketball Association (NBA) roster, playing in 23 games for the Dallas Mavericks in the 2005–06 season and 40 games for the Indiana Pacers in the 2006–07 season.
 In the 2011 NBA draft the Atlanta Hawks selected All-American and Lou Henson Award winner Keith Benson in the second round (48th pick) making Benson the first basketball player from Oakland to be drafted by an NBA team.
 Kay Felder left Oakland a season early as a junior and was drafted in the second round of the 2016 NBA draft by the Atlanta Hawks, who traded him to the defending champion Cleveland Cavaliers for cash considerations.

 Brian Gregory, Oakland's career assist leader, played under Kampe from 1987 to 1990 before beginning a coaching career.
 He was an assistant under Tom Izzo when Michigan State University won the 2000 NCAA title, and is now the head coach for the Georgia Tech Yellow Jackets men's basketball team.

 Basketball, women's

 The OU women's basketball team is coached by Jeff Tungate.
 Both basketball teams host games at the Athletics Center O'rena.

 On March 7, 2006, the women's basketball team defeated Western Illinois University to capture the 2006 Mid-Continent title.
 On March 19, in the first round of the NCAA tournament, the No. 16 Grizzlies lost to No. 1 Ohio State Buckeyes 68–45.

 In June 2013, former coach Beckie Francis was fired for intimidation and emotional abuse, because of her fixation on players weight and pushing her religious views upon the team.

 Cross country (men's and women's)

 Both the men's and women's cross country teams at Oakland are coached by Paul Rice.

 Golf (men's and women's)

-OU's golf program benefits from the two world-class golf courses located on the university's campus.
+OU's has two golf courses located on the university's campus.